The Continuing Dispute Over Obama’s Presidential Library As Lawsuits Are Filed And The Community Complains

 Because of the change in plans for the documents, opponents of the project claim the Obama Center is not a true presidential library.
 Instead, the actual paper documents will be stored in another location, and the Obama Center will only offer digital records.

-As mentioned in an article in the Chicago Tribune, the Mayor’s office pushed back against the lawsuit.
+As mentioned in an article in the Chicago Tribune, the mayor’s office pushed back against the lawsuit.

 “The Obama Presidential Center is a once-in-a-lifetime opportunity to invest hundreds of millions of dollars that will create good jobs on the South Side, bring our communities together and honor the legacy of Chicago’s favorite son and daughter.
 While some choose to stand in the way of progress for the South Side, we are focused on making progress in every community in Chicago.”

-Prior to the current lawsuit, more than 100 professors from the University of Chicago fired off a latter in January 2018 disputing the Mayor’s claims that the project would substantially improve the South Side area.
+Prior to the current lawsuit, more than 100 professors from the University of Chicago fired off a letter in January 2018 disputing the mayor’s claims that the project would substantially improve the South Side area.
 A few weeks later, the Chicago Tribune reported that the project would cost taxpayers an estimated $175 million to modernize the streets and construct underpasses.
 Opponents of the project claim the Obama Center also places an additional financial burden on the community and question whether it will bring any benefits to local residents.

 In an article in Politico titled “Meet the Community Organizers Fighting Against … Barack Obama,” Jeanette Taylor, the education director of the Kenwood Oakland Community Organization, was concerned about the apparent change in former-President Obama’s attitude.
 In his early days as a young Chicago politician, Barack Obama fought for local residents against developers with deep pockets and an eye on profits.